-These spaces are usually centrally located in the home and contain everything needed to keep the household running smoothly.
-Stuff like calendars, clocks, chalkboards, bulletin boards, binders, folders, files, menu planners, and the list goes on and on.
-I knew that I didn’t have room for all of that business (just a tiny wall in our kitchen), so I had to figure out how to create a simple and functional command center in a small space.
+These spaces are usually centrally located in the home.
+They contain everything needed to keep the household running smoothly.
+Stuff like calendars, clocks, chalkboards, bulletin boards, binders, folders, files, menu planners, and the list goes on.
+I knew that I didn’t have room for all of that business (just a tiny wall in our kitchen).
+So, I had to figure out how to create a simple and functional command center in a small space.

 To cover the basics, I ordered all of our main command center pieces from Ikea.
 (Ikea didn’t compensate us for any of this; we just really liked the price and how the pieces came together.)

-I placed a cork board (painted with white paint to make stripes) in another smaller Ribba frame so that we can hang up any little bits of fun or info we have until we can file them.
+I placed a striped painted cork board in another smaller Ribba frame for little bits of fun or info.

-All of the dry erase markers are corralled in a small canning jar, along with a few extra pencils, and placed on the counter for easy access.
+All of the colored dry erase markers are corralled in a small canning jar, along with a few extra pencils, and placed on the counter for easy access.

-This little wall in our kitchen has turned out to have a huge impact on our family organization and I am feeling a lot less anxiety with this system in place.
+Because of this little wall in our kitchen our family organization is not up to par!
+And I am feeling a lot less anxiety with this system in place.

 Do you have a family command center?
 How do you keep organized during the school year?
 We would love to hear from you.
 Let us know in the comments below!